Krystian19/cactus-app/README.md

     - [ ] Write tests for this service
         - [ ] Write instructions of how to run the tests
     - [ ] Write travis configfile for this module
++ - [ ] Create an error component to show if the client's requests fails

 <!-- - [x] Venus -->